 CGST Rule 38 | Reversal of 50% of ITC by banking and other financial companies under special rules | At the time of filing regular returns. |

-CGST Rule 42 | Inputs used to make an exempt supply or for manufacturing supplies, some of which were used for non-business or personal purposes | Periodically (monthly/yearly) using a formula given below for common credits |
+CGST Rule 42 | inputs used for producing supplies or to create an exempt supply, some of which were used for private or non-business reasons. | Periodically (monthly/yearly) using a formula given below for common credits |

 CGST Rule 43 | Cancellation of GST registration or switching to a composition scheme | Capital goods were used to make an exempt supply or for manufacturing supplies, some of which were used for non-business or personal purposes |

-CGST Rule 44A | Reversal of 5/6th of the ITC taken on gold dores in stock as of 1st July 2017 | At the time of filing the regular returns, about the month in which such a loss had occurred. |
+CGST Rule 44A | Reversal of 5/6th of the ITC taken on gold dores in stock as of 1st July 2017 | When filing the regular returns, about the month in which such free samples were given out. |

 Section 16(3) | Depreciation under the Income Tax Act has been claimed on the GST component of capital goods purchased | Reversal is required at the time of closing books of accounts for that financial year. |